chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_type_exception_report_run_from_client_rb.rst

 .. code-block:: ruby

-   require "rubygems"
+   require 'rubygems'
-   require "/var/chef/handlers/email_me"         # the installation path
+   require '/var/chef/handlers/email_me'         # the installation path

    email_handler = MyOrg::EmailMe.new            # a simple handler

    start_handlers << email_handler               # run at the start of the run
    report_handlers << email_handler              # run at the end of a successful run
    exception_handlers << email_handler           # run at the end of a failed run